NestleJsCrunch/LookerScripts/README.md

 **Welcome**

 Please read these before using scripts in this repository:
-- **Looker Support does NOT support these scripts**.
+- **The Support Team does NOT support these scripts**.
 These are scripts written, collected, or adapted by me **personally** and are not guaranteed or waranteed by Looker / GCP in any way. **Please do not** contact Looker Support about these scripts.
+Instead consider posting in the [community](https://community.looker.com) or open an issue on this repository
 - These scripts are not regularly tested, and may be out of date with later versions of Looker.
 - Python scripts heavily use the `looker_sdk` and `pandas`
 - Unless explicitely mentioned in a script's README, download scripts do not support dashboards that use merged results tiles.